Contract settlements: acceptance: SAFE - instalment offers

 In this example you would instruct the SAFE nominee or, if you work in Local Compliance, the Centralised SAFE Team on the appropriate SAFE contact stencil, to raise a charge for the net offer of £48,000 as follows

-The amount and due date for each instalment must be listed on the SAFE contract stencil.
-You must also make sure that any payments held on SA or any other Head of Duty system are transferred to SAFE so that they are available to cover all, or part, of the first instalment(s), see EM6403.
+Note: The amount and due date for each instalment must be listed on the SAFE contract stencil.
+You must also make sure that any payments held on SA or any other Head of Duty system are transferred to SAFE before you issue the charge stencil so that they are available to cover all, or part, of the first instalment(s), see EM6403.

 Action by SAFE Nominees or Centralised SAFE Team

 The SAFE system will automatically set the date of the second and subsequent instalments to the same date in the month as the first instalment(s).
-In the example above this would be 15 September 2007, 15 October etc instead of 30 September and 30 October etc.
+In the example above this would be 15 September 2007, 15 October and so on instead of 30 September and 30 October etc.

-To avoid manually amending the due date of all subsequent payments, the SAFE nominee or Centralised SAFE Team can enter the date of the first instalment as the month end date (in the above example 31 August 2007) so that the second and subsequent due dates will be set automatically to the correct dates.
-Once these have been set, the SAFE nominee or centralised SAFE Team must amend the due date for the first instalment to the correct due date.
-In the above example, this is 15 August 2007.
+To avoid manually amending the due date of all subsequent payments, the SAFE nominee or Centralised SAFE Team can enter the date of the first instalment as the month end date (in the above example 30 October 2007) so that the second and subsequent due dates will be set automatically to the correct dates.
+Once these have been set, the SAFE nominee or Centralised SAFE Team must amend the due date for the first instalment to the correct due date.
+In the above example, this is 15 October 2007.

 Payment by Direct Debit - action by caseworkers